chakra-ui/panda/website/pages/docs/theming/tokens.md

 })
 ```

-Semantic tokens can also be changed based on the [conditions](/docs/concepts/conditional-styles) like light mode and dark mode.
+Semantic tokens can also be changed based on the [conditions](/docs/concepts/conditional-styles) like light and dark modes.

-For example, if you want to a color to change based on light or dark mode automatically.
+For example, if you want a color to change automatically based on light or dark mode.

 ```js
 export default defineConfig({